aws/aws-fpga/hdk/README.md

 <a name="step6"></a>
 #### Step 6.
 Validating using the CL Example Software

+Developers using AMI 1.5.0 or Later Instances that come with pre-installed Xilinx Runtime Environment (XRT) should [refer to this note](../sdk/linux_kernel_drivers/xdma/xdma_install.md#xdmainstallfail) before installing XDMA driver.

 Each CL Example comes with a runtime software under `$CL_DIR/software/runtime/` subdirectory.
 You will need to build the runtime application that matches your loaded AFI.

 ```